Funding

 Through a competitive process, EEB awards semester-length fellowships of $15,000 to three graduate students annually.
 In addition to covering a student’s semester stipend, the funding can also be used for tuition and/or health insurance.
 MSU PhD candidates (those who have passed their comprehensive exams) enrolled in the EEB program are eligible to apply.

-Nominations are open.
-The major professor should email 1) the student’s CV, 2) a dissertation progress report with the status of each chapter and projected completion dates (1-2 pages), and 3) a letter of support and statement of progress by the major professor that also addresses the funding status of the student for spring 2025 to Elise Zipkin by 11:59 p.m.
-Friday, Oct.
-11.
+The call will be issued annually in early fall.
+The major professor should email 1) the student’s CV, 2) a dissertation progress report with the status of each chapter and projected completion dates (1-2 pages), and 3) a letter of support and statement of progress by the major professor that also addresses the funding status of the student for spring semester to Elise Zipkin.

 EEB Excellence in Quantitative Methods Teaching Assistantship